fenio/k8s-truenas/README.md

 If you want to use it in production environment then you have to tweak it and make it more secure.

 ### K8S

+Side note.
+Below is example how to install democratic-csi using helm with values file.
+I don't really do it manually like this.
+In reality I'm deploying democratic-csi using flux which handles my [homelab](https://github.com/fenio/homelab).
+So to see actual value files used to deploy democratic-csi on my cluster take a look at my [repo](https://github.com/fenio/homelab/tree/main/cluster/apps/storage/democratic-csi)

 Let's start with adding repo.

 ```shell